nickyg666/Orangepi-Zero-2-android-10-with-GAPPS/README.md

 where credit is due.

 ## This is a ready-to-flash image that PhoenixCard is not needed for.
+# You will need a 128GB card to restore to!
 ## A few tips for that software should you choose to use it:

 Always use latest version, only one I can find is russian PhoenixCard 4.2.8